The Obligation To Report And Refund Medicare Overpayments

 Co-Payment and Deductibles?

-Provides are required to refund overpayments of co-payments and deductibles pursuant to Medicare regulations.
+Providers are required to refund overpayments of co-payments and deductibles pursuant to Medicare regulations.
 Specifically, providers must promptly refund to the beneficiary any incorrect collections and notify the MAC of the refund.
 Failure to refund the overpayment within 60 days results in a requirement that the provider set aside an amount equal to the incorrect collection in a separate account and notify the MAC of such set aside.

 Enforcement and Penalties